Elk Teeth: Everything You Need To Know

 Premolars

-According to a news account, biologists from the Arizona Game and Fish Commission stated that the age of an elk can be told from the premolar.
+According to a news account, biologists from the Arizona Game and Fish Commission stated that the age of an elk can be estimated from the premolar.
 Premolars for elk about a year old have three cusps, but as they get older than two years, these teeth wear down to two cusps.

 Molars